pirolab/pirolab.github.io/README.md

 <script>
 $('#pbSlider0').pbTouchSlider({
-    slider_Wrap : '', // Assign a unique ID to the div.o-sliderContainer
+    slider_Wrap : '#yourId', // Assign a unique ID to the div.o-sliderContainer
     slider_Item : '.o-slider--item', // Single Item
     slider_Drag : true, // Your choise.. to dragIt or not to dragIt..this is the question... slider_Dots : { // Wanna see dots or not?